Back to all guides

 Glassine pocket

-Glassine is quiet because it hides and reveals at the same time.
-Unlike clear plastic, it does not show everything sharply.
-It softens the insert, which makes it especially useful for gentle pages, botanical scraps, neutral notes, and small photos that need a little atmosphere.
+Glassine is visually quiet because it hides and reveals at the same time.
+Unlike clear plastic, it does not show every edge sharply.
+It softens the insert, which makes it useful for gentle pages, botanical papers, neutral notes, and photo prints that need atmosphere rather than crisp display.

 Translucent glassine pocket and map scrap corner pocket on a cream journal page

 Glassine softens the insert.
-A map corner pocket adds place and direction.
+A map corner adds place, direction, and a built-in diagonal opening.

 What you need